bmccar/pitest-idea/docs/README.md

 In the toolwindow, the % difference relative to the previous run is displayed, if different.
 This appears after the score in parentheses with a green up arrow (which indicates improvement) or a red down arrow (the opposite).
-If the difference is greater than zero the % difference will also be shown:
+If the difference is greater than zero, the % difference will also be shown:
 <p><img alt="Toolwindow deltas" src="toolWindowDelta.png" width="300">

 #### Change Tracking in the Score Popup